ARIEL SABAR author journalist

 winner of the National Book Critics Circle Award

-Ariel Sabar won the National Book Critics Circle Award for his debut book, My Father's Paradise: A Son's Search for his Jewish Past in Kurdish Iraq (2008).
+Ariel Sabar won the National Book Critics Circle Award for his debut book, My Father's Paradise: A Son's Search for his Family's Past (2008).
 His second book, Heart of the City (2011), was called a "beguiling romp" (New York Times) and an "engaging, moving and lively read" (Toronto Star).
 His Kindle Single, The Outsider: The Life and Times of Roger Barker (2014), was a best-selling nonfiction short and adapted for the radio program This American Life.
 His latest book, Veritas: A Harvard Professor, a Con Man and the Gospel of Jesus's Wife (2020), was a finalist for the Edgar Award for best true-crime book of the year and for the Investigative Reporters & Editors Book Award.

 Ariel graduated magna cum laude from Brown University.
 He taught creative writing at The George Washington University and has lectured about his books and magazine stories at Johns Hopkins University, Georgetown University, the Royal Geographical Society of London, the University of Göttingen, Brown University and Yale University, where he was a Poynter Fellow in Journalism.
 He has been interviewed about his books and articles on NPR, PBS NewsHour, and the BBC World Service.